Lack of manpower: IDF reservists service jumps from 25 to 136 days a year

 IDF soldiers in the Golani Brigade's reservist 9th Brigade complete an exercise in Israel's northern border. (credit: IDF SPOKESPERSON'S UNIT)

-Those opposing the legislation both within the coalition and the opposition, especially outgoing defense minister Yoav Gallant, have argued that it was morally repugnant to increase the length of service on the rest of the country, which at least has been performing significant service until now, when the vast majority of Haredim still never serve a day.
+Those opposing the legislation, both within the coalition and the opposition, especially former defense minister Yoav Gallant, have argued that it is morally repugnant to increase the length of service on the rest of the country, which at least has been performing significant service until now, when the vast majority of haredim still have never served a day.

-IDF sources suggested separating the issue, noting that since the war started: around 800 soldiers have been killed, 5,346 have been wounded, and 11,944 have been examined for potential medical issues from battle.
+Military sources suggested separating the issue; since the war started, around 800 soldiers have been killed, 5,346 have been wounded, and 11,944 have been examined for potential medical issues from battle.

-This means that the IDF needs at least 7,000 new soldiers to replace those already lost, and probably needs more, since many of those examined may have post traumatic stress disorder and may not continue to serve.
+This means that the IDF needs at least 7,000 new soldiers to replace those already lost – and probably more since many of those examined may have post-traumatic stress disorder and may not continue to serve.

 Stay updated with the latest news!